twr14152/go2run/runcli/README.md

 	runcli.RunCli("username2", "password2")
 }
 ```
-The one thing you will need to do when you get prompted is to provide the hostname with the port you're connecting on.
+The one thing you will need to do when you get prompted is to provide the hostname or ip address with the port you're connecting on.

 For example:
 ```